Achievable logoAchievable logo

 • Ensure their communications remain within the scope of their abilities

-Keep in mind these rules only apply to online communications an agent or IAR engages in while acting in a professional capacity.
-These rules generally do not apply when not discussing securities or when conversing in a personal manner.
-For example, an agent posting a comment about the stock market on a Facebook comment thread in their free time would generally not be subject to the rules posted above.
-As long as the comment was posted in a personal capacity and didn’t reference their professional affiliations, it would fall outside of the administrator’s jurisdiction.
+Keep in mind these rules apply only to online communications an agent or IAR makes while acting in a professional capacity.
+They generally don’t apply when the person isn’t discussing securities or is speaking purely in a personal capacity.
+For example, an agent posting a general comment about the stock market on Facebook in their free time would generally fall outside the administrator’s jurisdiction, as long as the post is personal and doesn’t reference professional affiliations.

 Disclosure of capacity